yarncraft/ts-reactivekafka/README.md

 })();
 ```

-## Singleton Pattern
+## The Code

-The code follows a Singleton Pattern in which an optional consumer and producer instance are made available given the respective consumer and producer configurations and given a general Kafka config.
-The only public method for both instances is _getSubject()_ which returns the RxJs Subject (a multicasted observable).
+The code follows a Singleton Pattern\* in which an optional consumer and producer instance are made available given the respective consumer and producer configurations and given a general Kafka config.
+The consumer or producer instance is only instantiated when their respective configs are well-defined.

+The only public methods for both instances are:

+- _getSubject()_ which returns the RxJs Subject (a multicasted observable)
+- _disconnect()_ which disconnects the Kafka consumer/producer and completes the subject

 The subjects are typed as follows:

 ```typescript
 type Event = {